luloxi/PunkSociety/README.md

 - Creators get income for sales of their tokenized posts
 - First minters of a post get a share of those sales.

-# Technical details

-⚙️ Built using Foundry, NextJS, RainbowKit, Wagmi, Viem, and Typescript,

-🔗 To be deployed on EVM compatible chains

 # About the platform

 **Users**: